azerothcore/azerothcore-wotlk/pull_request_template.md

 - [ ] This pull request can be tested by following the reproduction steps provided in the linked issue
 - [ ] This pull request requires further testing.
 Provide steps to test your changes.
-- [ ] This pull request may contain edge cases that need to be tested.
-Provide steps to test your changes and needs to be verified in order to prevent regressions or other issues.

 1.
 2.